MIT-LCP/eicu-data-paper/main.md

 | Diabetic ketoacidosis | 4825 | 2.40 |
 | Cardiac arrest (with or without respiratory arrest; for respiratory arrest see Respiratory System) | 4580 | 2.28 |
 | CABG alone, coronary artery bypass grafting | 4543 | 2.26 |
+Table 2: Most frequent admission diagnoses as coded using the APACHE-IV diagnosis system.

 ## Classes of data